kk-szu/GraphLSTA/README.md

 ## Dataset deatial

-`dataConfig.json` record the hyperparameter Setting of all the datasets
+`dataConfig.json` record the hyperparameter setting of all the datasets

 The datasets of this demo include:
 * `UCI` = UCI Message